ObviousViking/Simple-Office-Sign-In/README.md

-For WAMP, install it drop the OfficeSignIn folder in the 'www' folder in the WAMP install location.
+For WAMP, install it, then drop the OfficeSignIn folder in the 'www' folder in the WAMP install location.
 You should then be able to get to it using 127.0.0.1/officesignin